lifecompartmentalized/lifecompartmentalized.github.io/content/_index.md

 ---

 {{< voronoi >}}
 I am an autistic person living with polyfragmented Dissociative Identity Disorder.
-On this site, I attempt to understand what factors shaped who I am and how I experience the world.
+On this site, I document my understanding of what factors shaped who I am and how I experience the world.